mbkers/ship-trajectory-prediction/README.md

 <img src="/assets/images/fig_qual_high_error_1.png" width="225"> <img src="/assets/images/fig_qual_high_error_2.png" width="225">

-In general, the model demonstrates satisfactory performance for relatively simple types of motion; however, there are a small number of instances where the model fails to accurately predict the true trajectory.
+In general, the model demonstrates satisfactory performance for common types of motion; however, there are a small number of instances where the model fails to accurately predict the true trajectory.
 These instances are currently being scrutinised, and it is suspected that they may be attributed to inaccuracies in the data preprocessing.

 ## Runtime